Discover the Optimal PH Level of Whole Milk: A Surprising 5 Fact

 2. Body pH Testing: pH levels can be tested using pH or litmus paper.
 This test uses saliva or urine to give an approximate reading.
 However, for an accurate pH test, it is recommended to consult a doctor.

-See also Discover the Surprising PH of Lemon Milk: A Refreshing 5 Facts
+See also Discover the Surprising PH of Milk and Banana: A Delightful 5 Facts

 Contaminants and Chemicals in Milk